 Acupuncture is a treatment modality that arose out of the medical practices of traditional East Asian medicine and has been recognized by the National Institute of Health and the World Health Organization as a safe and effective way to treat many symptoms with minimal side effects.

 Using superfine, single-use, disposable needles, acupuncture treats symptoms ranging from low back pain and arthritis to migraine and insomnia by encouraging your body to correct imbalances on its own.
-Because of its influence not just on muscles and connective tissue but also hormones and neurotransmitters, acupuncture therapy is able to provide a broad spectrum of relief on a systemic level for a wide variety of conditions.
+Because of its influence not just on muscles and connective tissue but also the nervous system, acupuncture therapy is able to provide a broad spectrum of relief on a systemic level for a wide variety of conditions.

 What does acupuncture treat?